ToufiqurChowdhury/NasaMarsImagesApp/ReadMe.md

-This project demonstrates fetch/load Mars Rovar Image of the day using NASA API.
+This project demonstrates fetch/load Mars Rover Image of the day using NASA API.

 WebSpa Application
 ==================